-- 1. It is a gross misdemeanor to hunt in violation of this Section XVI.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous crimes.
-A conviction will also result in automatic and mandatory revocation of hunting privileges for no less than one year. - 2.
-For any repeat conviction within 3 years of a conviction decision, the mandatory fine shall be \$500.00.
+1. It is a gross misdemeanor to hunt in violation of this Section XVI.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous natural resource violations.
+A conviction will also result in automatic and mandatory revocation of hunting privileges for no less than one year.

+- 2. For any repeat conviction within 3 years of a conviction decision, the mandatory fine shall be \$500.00.
 Revocations will be added onto previous ones and applied consecutively. - 3.
 "Three strikes": Upon conviction of violating Section XVI three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any currently applicable revocation.
+This revocation shall be added on to any currently applicable revocation and/or sentence.